Michele S. Mirman: Education

 Mirman graduated from James Madison High School in 1970, and shortly thereafter, earned her bachelor's degree from Sarah Lawrence College in 1973.
 She graduated from Antioch School of Law in 1976.

 Career

 After law school, Mirman moved to Brooklyn and began working at Spatt & Bauman, P.C. where she tried commercial and personal injury cases.
 In 1980, she became an associate at Mirman & Associates, then a partner in Michele S. Mirman, P.C. in 1991 before becoming founder and Senior Partner at Mirman, Markovits & Landau, P.C. in 1992.

 In 2017, she was elected president of the Brooklyn Women's Bar Association.
 She is also Delegate to the Women's Bar Association of the State of New York, where she serves on the judiciary committee, which rates New York State Judicial candidates.

 On June 20, 2019, Mirman was named president of the New York State Trial Lawyers Association.
 Mirman is the sixth woman in the organization's 65-year history to be elected with the title of president.

+Mirman was featured in Esquire Bank - Justice Stories, highlighting her career and advocacy for women in law.

+On October 8, 2025 Mirman was the recipient of the 2025 Champion of Justice Award by AM New York Law.